How Betty White Reminds Us Of The Importance Of Finding Our Purpose & Passions

 Her love of her work, and the sense of purpose it gave her, is probably a major part of White's years of active success.
 Having purpose has been linked to improved physical and mental well-being, and it's also been shown to help protect your brain.

 White acknowledges that keeping busy has been a crucial part of her long and productive life.
 She encourages others to find their passions and to run with them.

 "It's not hard to find things you're interested in," White told Katie Couric in an interview to mark her 95th birthday.
 "Enjoy them.
 Indulge them.
 And I think that keeps you on your toes."

 If finding your purpose in life is too daunting at the moment, start small and find some things you love.
 For White, that thing is acting but also crossword puzzles and animals—"except possibly the two-legged kind," the comedian quipped.

-2. She isn't too self-involved and supports causes she believes in.
+3. She supports causes she believes in.

 White is actively involved in supporting lots of causes, many tied to things she loves, like animals.
 She's a trustee of the Greater Los Angeles Zoo Association and wrote a book called Betty & Friends: My Life at the Zoo.
 She's also said she aspired to be a forest ranger or a zookeeper before she decided to pursue acting.
 In fact, she's actually been made an honorary forest ranger.